W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

 user
 ```

-That's a great hint, but we do not have possibility to use `su` for now, we have to upgrade our shell.
+That's a great hint, but we do not have possibility to use `su` for now.
+In order to get it working, we have to upgrade our shell.
 Unfortunately simply doing `/bin/bash -i` did not help.

 ```text
 $ /bin/bash -i